 When applied correctly, you can make investment decisions more confidently, optimise underperforming areas, and build strategies that align with real customer behaviour rather than assumptions.

-Step 5: Calculate ROI
+Step 6: Calculate Marketing ROI

 While the formula is simple, the insights it carries are valuable.
 It simply lets you see which campaigns are profitable, which strategies are driving results and where you might be wasting money.